 For pain in the buttocks, I’ve written a post specifically on how to alleviate this symptom!
 Read HERE.

 It is unlikely that you will be experiencing back pain as a part of this condition (but back pain and piriformis syndrome could occur together – so don’t rule it out if your back hurts too!)

 Remember, although back pain isn’t a part of piriformis syndrome, sometimes pain can radiate up into the back, so just because you do have back pain doesn’t mean you don’t have piriformis syndrome.

 Equally, just because you have sciatica alone and no back pain doesn’t mean it is automatically piriformis syndrome; you can still have back-related sciatica without back pain.

-The pain experienced from this condition is usually less severe than the pain associated with a disc bulge or prolapse.
+The pain experienced with this condition is usually less severe than the pain associated with a disc bulge or prolapse.
 Most of my patients with true piriformis syndrome have described their pain as more of an “annoyance” than debilitating pain.

 You may still experience pins and needles or numbness (you can read why in this article HERE).
-These symptoms are often eased by lying on your front, which actually often make disc-related and age-related problems in your back feel worse.
+These symptoms are often eased by lying on one’s front, which actually often make disc-related and age-related problems in your back feel worse.